Where To Get Dinner On New Year’s Eve

 Potluck Club is a Cantonese-American spot that sits on the border of Chinatown and the LES.
-The fun dining room has faux movie theater displays that also dispense fortune cookies and a vibrant bar with a lighted sign that says “Here for a good time, not a long time.”
-Dishes like salt and pepper chicken served with chive biscuits and a chili crisp jam embody the restaurant’s concept while also being the kind of things you want to eat every day.
+The fun dining room has faux movie theater displays that also dispense fortune cookies, and a bar lit-up with a sign that says “Here for a good time, not a long time.”
+Dishes like salt-and-pepper chicken served with chive biscuits and chili crisp jam are special enough for a night out, while also being the kind of things you want to eat every day.
 As you enjoy the Dole Whip soft serve topped with a bolo bao crumble for dessert, smile about the fact that you're nowhere near Times Square.

 Thanks to Sami’s, Astoria can claim some of NYC’s best Afghan food.
-Their lamb and beef kofta kebabs are worth traveling for, and the vinegary leek aushak is a must-order.
+Their lamb and beef kofta kebabs are worth a trip, and the vinegary leek aushak is a must-order.
 (You can get a vegetarian version without the lamb gravy.)
-Large parties are usually sharing big plates of food, so you might feel like you're crashing someone's family function here.
-This place is perfect for bringing all your friends who would write down "putting on a bowtie or fancy dress" dead last on a list of things they'd want to do on New Year's.
+With large parties sharing big platters of food, you might feel like you're crashing someone's family function here.
+This place is perfect for all your friends who would rate "putting on a bowtie" dead-last on the list of things they'd want to do on New Year's.

-The quintessential UWS restaurant Old John’s Luncheonette reopened in the same 67th Street location, but now it has a new name and a spruced-up dining room with tons of booths.
+The quintessential UWS restaurant Old John’s Luncheonette reopened in the same 67th Street location, but with a new name and a spruced-up dining room with tons of booths.
 Come here when you don't feel like changing out of whatever loungewear you're in and want a thick, satisfying burger and a few martinis.
-But this is also a perfect choice if you're looking for a place to bring your children on New Year's because there's a kids menu with grilled cheese and lots of desserts (including amazing homemade ice cream).
-Despite its revamp, Old John’s has old school charm—jazz playing over the speakers, staff who have been working there for years, and egg creams at the ready.
+This is also a perfect choice if you're looking for a place to bring your children on New Year's because there's a kids menu with grilled cheese and lots of desserts (including homemade ice cream).
+Despite its revamp, Old John’s has old-school charm—jazz playing over the speakers, staff who have been working there for years—and egg creams at the ready.

 The Ops team is behind Leo, a casual and spacious restaurant in Williamsburg, which stands out because it’s not only one of the best pizza spots in the city, but it’s also easy to get into.
 Granted, New Year's isn't just any day of the year, so we'd recommend that you make a reservation instead of trying to walk in.
 Leo's tangy sourdough crust is somewhere between a flatter, slightly crispy New York style and a poofy, chewy Neapolitan, and they also have a great caesar salad and soft serve.